HiWARPs/cactus-backend/README.md

 Dennis, feel free to remove this section once you are done with the upload mechanism.

-I wrote a simple endpint which takes a CSV file, parses it and returns it as a response.
+I wrote a simple endpoint which takes a CSV file, parses it and returns it as a response.
 To test this, you can follow these steps:

 1. Start server.js